onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

-In the Heat Orchestration Template below, four Virtual Machines (OS::Nova::Server) are created: two dns servers with {vm-type} set to “dns” and two oam servers with {vm-type} set to “oam”.
+In the Heat Orchestration Template below, four Virtual Machines (OS::Nova::Server) are created: two dns servers with {vm-type} set to "dns" and two oam servers with {vm-type} set to "oam".
 Note that the parameter associated with the property name is a comma_delimited_list for dns and a string for oam.